-180 practicum hours; 30 conference hours Prerequisite: RC 135 with a minimum grade of "C" on all proficiency exams
+180 practicum hours; 30 conference hours

+Prerequisite: RC 135

 This course is a continuation of RC 135 with emphasis on the integration of patient assessment and critical thinking techniques required in the advanced respiratory care plan.
 The student demonstrates the ability to perform the clinical competencies of the respiratory care practitioner in the adult acute respiratory care setting.
 Weekly clinical conferences focus on case studies, medical intelligence, respiratory care plans, patient education, advanced cardiac life support, and development of expanded skills.